Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I recalled falling on my backpack, landing with legs up like a turtle, when I had climbed the steep hill on day five.
 Could I have possibly twisted my left ankle and not known it?
 I did not know.

-The path by the chapel continues for about ⅓ kilometer and then onto this lane, below.
-At the street ahead in the photo, you turn left onto the paved Rua da Mina and walk into Ansião.
+The path by the chapel leads you into the woods once again and on a footpath that appears to be another brief section of ancient road, but in poor condition.
+Continue for about 1/3 kilometer on this path and then turn right onto this gravel lane, below.
+At the street ahead in the photo, you turn left onto the paved Rua dos Valinhos and walk into Ansião.

 As the Camino walks through town, there are cafés and mini-markets to fill your belly and fill your pack with food, all right along the route!
 There are many places to stay the night if your day needs to end here.
 Consult the map above to see their exact locations.